sublee/trueskill/docs/index.rst

 ------------------------

-There are many other match rules such as N:N team match, N:N:N multiple team match, N:M unbalanced match, Deathmatch (Player vs. All), and so on.
+There are many other match rules such as N:N team match, N:N:N multiple team match, N:M unbalanced match, deathmatch (Player vs All), and so on.
 Mostly other rating systems cannot work with them but TrueSkill does.
 TrueSkill accepts any types of matches.